marchampson/ai-engineering-blog/content/posts/the-multi-agent-conundrum.md

 ## Summary

-Using CrewAI with a multi-agent setup allows roles to specialize and hand off tasks.
-It adds structure, clarity, and depth compared to single-prompt responses — and it's measurable.
+Using CrewAI with a multi-agent setup allows roles to specialise and hand off tasks.
+This structure often improves clarity and depth — and with built-in tools for token usage, cost tracking, and AI-powered analysis, you can measure the impact directly.

 ---